x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/configure-protected-voice-mail-from-unauthenticated-callers.md

 4. Click **Save**.

-### Use the Shell to configure Protected Voice Mail from unauthenticated callers
+### Use Exchange Online PowerShell to configure Protected Voice Mail from unauthenticated callers

 This example protects all voice messages from all unauthenticated callers on the UM mailbox policy `MyUMMailboxPolicy`.

 ```
 Set-UMMailboxPolicy -identity MyUMMailboxPolicy -ProtectUnauthenticatedVoiceMail -All